CreatorOS/Building-a-simple-voting-contract-on-NEAR-assemblyscript/LEARN.md

 ## Starting with functionality - adding a proposal
 We need to write a function to add proposals. it should do two things: storing the proposal in the proposals list and initializing a key-value pair for it in proposalVotes map.
 You have two simple things to do:

-STEP 1 -push the proposal passed as a function parameter to the proposal list.
+STEP 1 - push the proposal passed as a function parameter to the proposal list.
 Syntax: list.push(item)

 STEP 2 - store a new pair in proposalVotes map, it should take proposal as a key and zero as an initial value.
 Syntax: map.set(key,value);
 ```ts